Ajaya1000/XConstraintKit/README.md

 # TODO
-* directly activating constraint for XConstraints
+* directly activating constraint for XConstraints - Done
-* dimensional constraint with other view
+* dimensional constraint with other view - Done
+* Add enum for all the anchors
 * inequalities support